Headstone Cost Overview In 2026 | A Price Breakdown

 How Much Does a Headstone Cost?

 The average cost of a headstone can start from $600 and can go up to thousands.
-But remember the price can also increase or decrease depending on several factors.
-The material, design, style, and optional features selected significantly affect the prices.
-For example, a simple monument that costs $600 can cost $800 or $1000 with more detailing or complex design.
+The average family pays between $1,000 and $3,000 for the headstone, which includes installation costs.
+The cost varies depending on several factors, including the size, material, style, and level of detail in the engraving.
+The material, design, style, location and optional features selected significantly affect the prices.

 Let’s look at the 10 factors affecting the cost of headstone for grave below.